neizsche/Dotnet-Interview-Preperation/REST.md

-You’re absolutely right!
-Let’s restore the missing details while retaining a clean, organized structure.
-Below is a **comprehensive yet concise version** that preserves all critical content from your original revamped guide, formatted for clarity:

----

 ### **1. Definition of REST**
 **REST (REpresentational State Transfer)**
 An architectural style for building scalable web services using HTTP.
 Resources (e.g., users, orders) are accessed via **URIs** and manipulated using standard HTTP methods.
 Emphasizes statelessness, cacheability, and a uniform interface.